gnietof/Quantum/README.md

 Qiskit includes several visualizations other than histograms which I wanted to try (City / Hinton / Pauli QSphere).
 I have also added a different way of displaying circuits called DAG.

-## (Fake) Backends
+## Backends

 While preparing the Qiskit 2.x certification, I discovered the 'fake backends' feature.
-This feature allows 'configuring' a Quantum computer.
+This feature allows 'configuring' a custom Quantum computer.

+### Fake
 It is really interesting to see how transpilers generate different circuits based on the capabilites of the hardware.
 Specially when dealing with coupling and basis gates.

+### Noisy
+In this second example, we will be creating a fake backend with low or high noise level in its qbits.
+The we will see how the transpiler takes that into account when processing the circuit.

 ## Qiskit Exam (Cheat sheet)